1989 expulsion of Turks from Bulgaria: Turkish Response

-Though it sought an agreement with Bulgaria regarding the migration of Bulgarian Turks from the start, towards the beginning of the "Big Excursion" Turkey vowed to accept the entire estimated population of Bulgarian Turks if necessary and suggested it would be able to integrate the expellees.
-However, Turkey soon experienced difficulties coping with the inflow of expellees from Bulgaria.
-For instance, this inflow caused an up-to 100% increase in rental prices in European Turkey.
+Turkey sought an agreement with Bulgaria regarding the migration of Bulgarian Turks from the start.
+Towards the beginning of the Big Excursion, Turkey vowed to accept the entire estimated population of Bulgarian Turks if necessary and suggested it would be able to integrate the expellees.
+However, Turkey soon struggled to handle the inflow of expellees from Bulgaria.
+The inflow caused rental price increases of up to 100% in European Turkey.

 Turkey directly addressed Bulgarian rhetoric around the Cyprus problem, attempting to allay concerns that Turkey posed a threat to Bulgaria.
-Soon thereafter, however, a crowd of over 100,000 fueled by false rumors of Soviet military actions against Bulgarian Turks and Muslims gathered in Istanbul's Taksim Square shouting anti-Bulgarian slogans.
+Soon thereafter, however, a crowd of over 100,000, fueled by false rumors of Soviet military actions against Bulgarian Turks and Muslims, gathered in Istanbul's Taksim Square shouting anti-Bulgarian slogans.
 The Turkish ultranationalist organization known as the "Grey Wolves" openly called for an invasion of Bulgaria.
-These (often warmongering) demonstrations and statements served to fuel the Bulgarian regime's anti-Turkish propaganda.
+These demonstrations and statements, which often warmongered, fueled the Bulgarian regime's anti-Turkish propaganda.

 End of the Excursion

 By late August, over 300,000 Muslims had crossed the Bulgarian-Turkish border, leading to a refugee crisis in Turkey.
 The Turkish and Bulgarian foreign ministers repeatedly planned to meet in Kuwait for talks regarding the crisis, but they failed to do so.

-With no meeting set to materialize, on August 21, Turkey reinstated the visa requirement for Bulgarian passport holders, and a mere day later Turkey officially closed its border with Bulgaria to stop the flow of "Bulgarian citizens without a Turkish visa".
-As a result, the number of Muslims crossing into Turkey dropped dramatically, though some Bulgarian expellees did obtain Turkish visas thereafter and subsequently cross the border.
-Indeed, some Bulgarian Muslims who had already packed to leave the country were unable to do so because of the closure.
+With no meeting set, on August 21, Turkey reinstated the visa requirement for Bulgarian passport holders, and a day later, Turkey officially closed its border with Bulgaria to stop the flow of "Bulgarian citizens without a Turkish visa".
+As a result, the number of Muslims crossing into Turkey dropped dramatically, though some Bulgarian expellees obtained Turkish visas thereafter and crossed the border.
+Some Bulgarian Muslims who had already packed to leave the country were unable to do so because of the closure.
 Around 25,000 were unable to cross into Turkey as a result of the closure.

-Bulgaria did not attempt to more directly expel its Muslim population in large numbers following the closure, even after Turkey re-opened its border with Bulgaria for Turks and Muslims with a valid Turkish visa a mere two weeks later on September 3.
-However, the repression of Muslims by Communist Bulgaria continued until on December 29, 1989, exactly seven months since Zhivkov announced the opening of the Turkish border and just over one month after Zhivkov's resignation, when the government of Petar Mladenov announced that the rights of Muslims would be restored, though it would take two years for that promise to be fully fulfilled.
+Bulgaria did not attempt to more directly expel its Muslim population in large numbers following the closure, even after two weeks later (on September 3) Turkey reopened its border with Bulgaria for Turks and Muslims with a valid Turkish visa.
+On December 29, exactly seven months after Zhivkov announced the opening of the Turkish border and about one month after his resignation, the government of Petar Mladenov announced that the rights of Muslims would be restored.
+It took two years for that promise to be fully implemented.

-Even after closing its shared border with Bulgaria, Turkey continued to reiterate its desire for a diplomatic agreement to address the refugee crisis caused by the "Big Excursion".
-A diplomatic summit between Bulgaria and Turkey in Kuwait was eventually held in October 1989 and a follow-up meeting was held months after the fall of Zhivkov in January 1990.
+Even after closing its shared border with Bulgaria, Turkey continued to reiterate its desire for a diplomatic agreement to address the refugee crisis caused by the Big Excursion.
+A diplomatic summit between Bulgaria and Turkey in Kuwait was held in October 1989, and a follow-up meeting was held months after the fall of Zhivkov in January 1990.